Vintage

 are very simple in design.
 The high post-war housing demand

 meant that homes had to be built quickly and inexpensively.
-Many

-houses built during this era are small,
+Houses built during this era are mostly small,

 rectangular structures with a simple pitched roof.
 Though they